garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 Standardized executive dashboards

-But none of this is required for Orchestrator 1.0; the repo-local dashboard is enough to be valuable.
+But none of this is required for Task Assistant 1.0; the repo-local dashboard is enough to be valuable.

 8. Architecture Summary (In One Paragraph)